FlyingSamson/SpaceMouseTool/README.md

 Description
 ---
-This Cura plugin allows to use a 3Dconnexion space mouse to rotate, and pan the camera in Cura.
+This Cura plugin allows to use a 3Dconnexion space mouse to rotate and pan the camera in Cura.

 Supported Platforms
 ---
 The plugin should work on Mac OSX, Linux, and Windows.
 I successfully tested it on
+* Mac OSX 13.6.1 (Ventura) on Apple Silicon (M2 Pro)
 * Mac OSX 10.13.6 (High Sierra), for instructions for 11.x (Big Sur) see issue [#9](/../../issues/9) (thanks to @sethvoltz)
 * Ubuntu 16.04 (Xenial),
 * Ubuntu 18.04 (Bionic), and